intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Application of the principle first requires an assumption that changes to existing implementations are not presently feasible.

-Many problems that the robustness principle was intended to solve can instead be better addressed by active maintenance.
+Many problems that this third aspect of the robustness principle was intended to solve can instead be better addressed by active maintenance.
 Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocol specifications alongside implementations and deployments of those protocols.
 A community that takes an active role in the maintenance of protocols will no longer need to rely on the robustness principle to avoid interoperability issues.

 There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
 In particular, a sizeable proportion of IETF